-- (1) Consists of annual board retainer and fees for service as Chairman, a committee chair, committee member, or Lead Director, as the case may be.
-See the narrative disclosure above for a description of such fees. - (2) In accordance with the rules of the SEC, these amounts represent the aggregate grant date fair value of the stock awards and option awards granted to the non-employee directors during the fiscal year computed in accordance with ASC 718.
-Our equity awards valuation approach and related underlying assumptions for awards granted in 2020 are described in Note 2 "Organization and Summary of Significant Accounting Policies-Stock-Based Compensation" and Note 13 "Stock-Based Compensation" to the Consolidated Financial Statements in our Annual Report on Form 10-K. The reported amounts do not necessarily reflect the value that may be realized by the non-employee director with respect to the awards, which will depend on future changes in stock value and may be more or less than the amount shown. - (3) Stock awards consist of an annual award of 18,436 restricted stock units granted on July 8, 2020 to each director serving on our board at such time, with an aggregate grant date fair market value as described in footnote 2 of \$125,000.
-As of December 31, 2020, the aggregate number of shares of our common stock covered by unvested stock awards held by each of our non-employee directors was as follows:
+Consists of annual board retainer and fees for service as Chairman, a committee chair, committee member, or Lead Independent Director, as the case may be.
+See the narrative disclosure above for a description of such fees.

+(2) In accordance with the rules of the SEC, these amounts represent the aggregate grant date fair value of the stock awards and option awards granted to the non-employee directors during the fiscal year computed in accordance with ASC 718.
+Our equity awards valuation approach and related underlying assumptions for awards granted in 2021 are described in Note 2 "Organization and Summary of Significant Accounting Policies-Stock-Based Compensation" and Note 13 "Stock-Based Compensation" to the Consolidated Financial Statements in our Annual Report on Form 10-K. The reported amounts do not necessarily reflect the value that may be realized by the non-employee director with respect to the awards, which will depend on future changes in stock value and may be more or less than the amount shown.
+The number of shares granted to directors was determined by dividing the approved value of the award (\$125,000) by the 20-day trailing average of the Company's stock price on the grant date, and accordingly the grant date fair value of the stock awards may differ from the value of the approved award.
-Frank Addante

-1 111 11
+(3) Stock awards for 2021 consisted of an annual award of 3,936 restricted stock units granted on June 28, 2021 to each director serving on our board at such time.
+As of December 31, 2021, the aggregate number of shares of our common stock covered by unvested stock awards held by each of our non-employee directors was as follows:

-Paul Caine 18,436
+Paul Caine 3,936

-Lewis W. Coleman

-Robert J. Frankenberg 18,436
+Robert J. Frankenberg 3,936

-Sarah P. Harden 56,200
+Sarah P. Harden 22,818

-Doug Knopper 18,436
+Doug Knopper 3,936

-Rachel Lam 18,436
+Rachel Lam 3,936

+David Pearson (5)

+James Rossman 3,936

-Robert F. Spillane 18,436
+Robert F. Spillane 3,936

-Lisa L. Troe 18,436
+Lisa L. Troe 3,936

-James Rossman 18,436
+Diane Yu (5)

-(4) As of December 31, 2020, the aggregate number of shares of our common stock covered by stock options held by each of our non-employee directors was as follows:
+(4) As of December 31, 2021, the aggregate number of shares of our common stock covered by stock options held by each of our non-employee directors was as follows:

-Frank Addante

 Paul Caine

-Lewis W. Coleman

 Robert J. Frankenberg 86,500

-Sarah P. Harden
+Sarah P. Harden -

 Doug Knopper

-Rachel Lam
+Rachel Lam -

+David Pearson (5)

+James Rossman -

 Robert F. Spillane 86,500

-Lisa L. Troe 86,500
+Lisa L. Troe 66,708

-James Rossman 36,066
+Diane Yu (5)